-The Company recorded an income tax expense of \$2.6 million for the three months ended March 31, 2021.
-In accordance with applicable accounting rules, the interim provision for taxes is calculated using the consolidated effective tax rate.
+The Company recorded an income tax expense of \$1.8 million and \$4.3 million for the three and six months ended June 30, 2021.
+For the three and six months ended June 30, 2020, the Company recorded an income tax benefit of \$2.0 million and \$3.4 million, respectively.
+In accordance with applicable accounting rules, the interim provision for taxes is calculated using the estimated consolidated annual effective tax rate.
 The consolidated effective tax rate is a function of the combined effective tax rates for the jurisdictions in which the Company operates.
 Variations in the relative proportions of jurisdictional income could result in fluctuations to the Company's consolidated effective tax rate.
 At the federal level, the Company's income in the U.S. is taxed at 21% and a 5% withholding tax applies to dividends received from Mexico.
 The U.S. tax results are combined with the Company's income in Mexico, taxed at 37.5% (30% income tax and 7.5% mining tax), and in Canada at 26.5%, which results in a consolidated effective tax rate above statutory U.S. Federal rates.
-Both U.S. and Canada jurisdictions do not currently generate taxable income therefore have no impact on our consolidated effective tax rate.
+Both the U.S. and Canada jurisdictions do not currently generate taxable income therefore there is no impact on our consolidated effective tax rate.